marler8997/hacknes/NesPpu.md

 The NES has 52 colors (even though there is room for 64).
 However, only 16 can be used at a time.
 There are 2 palettes (each with 16 entries) ($3F00-$3F0F and $3F10-$3F1F).

+### My notes on creating a game

+Each pattern table is 1K (1024 bytes or 0x400 bytes).
+Each pattern is 16 bytes so that means each pattern table can hold 256 patterns.

+Each pattern is basically an 8x8 grid of pixels with 2 bit resolution.
+The other 2 bits for the final pixel color will be taken from the attribute table.